I will admit- pressing publish on this blog felt like I was giving a speech while standing naked in a room full of strangers.

 *Disclaimer- The “after” photo results are not typical.
 I’ve refused to give up tacos, a couple of glasses of wine per week, pizza and M&M’s on my journey to a sustainable healthy lifestyle 🙂

-If you are ready to join us on the journey to your #FierceAF Holiday season, hit this link like you mean it.
+If you are ready to join us on the journey to Jumpstart your January, hit this link like you mean it.

 I hope that by sharing my story it provides inspiration, insight and tools that you can use in your own life!